kubos/kubos/docs/working-with-the-bbb.rst

 SPI
 ~~~

-The Beaglebone has one SPI bus available with one pre-allocated chipselect pin.
+The Beaglebone has two SPI buses available with one pre-allocated chipselect pin.

 +------+-------+
 | Name | Pin   |